TO THE MEMBERS OF GINI SILK MILLS LIMITED

 v.
 The company has neither declared nor paid any dividend during the year.

+a.
+There is no feature of recording audit trail (edit log) facility for the payroll processing software throughout the year.

 b.
-The feature of recording audit trail (edit log) facility was not enabled for the payroll processing software throughout the year.

-c.
-The Fixed Assets Register relating to Property, Plant and Equipment is maintained in excel format and there is no feature of recording audit trail (edit log) throughout the year
+The Fixed Assets Register relating to Property, Plant and Equipment is maintained in excel format and there is no feature of recording audit trail (edit log) throughout the year.

-Further, for the periods where audit trail (edit log) facility was enabled and operated throughout the year for the respective accounting software except for the initial two months, we did not come across any instance of the audit trail feature being tampered with.
+Further, for the periods where audit trail (edit log) facility was enabled and operated throughout the year for the respective accounting software, we did not come across any instance of the audit trail feature being tampered with and the audit trail has been preserved by the Company as per statutory requirements for record retention.

 (B) The Company has maintained proper records showing full particulars of Intangible assets.